"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 (That’s the good thing about making a movie on a shoestring budget:

-…I don’t have to go after loads of money!
+…I don’t have to go after loads of money.
+Which means that I don’t have to “attract” a lot of people.

-So I can make what I offer as
+And I can make what I offer as exclusiveas I want.

 Something last: